 Why Salesforce Is a Bad Choice for Contract Lifecycle Management

-Companies make enormous investments in CRM and enterprise systems.
+Companies make enormous investments in CRM, enterprise systems, and vendor management software.
 So, it’s only natural that they would look to stretch their investment by using those systems for as many functions as possible.
 The more you use it, the higher the ROI.

 Salesforce CRM & Contract Lifecycle Management

 For example, CRM system Salesforce is used by more than 100,000 companies for managing leads and contacts.
 It can be essential for administrators and marketing professionals.
 But despite its popularity and the fact that it’s often used for contract management, when you closely examine how the platform works and its intended purpose, it’s easy to see that it’s not ideal for contract lifecycle management.